kevinmeredith/http4s-book/ch3/ch3.md

       routes typically requires more interfaces as parameters to `def routes`.
 That results in in more complicated and bloated tests.
 The bloat comes into play since, when testing a route in the manner from `serverspec.scala`, every test requires an implementation of each interface.
-      If multiple, unrelated routes are grouped together into a single 'def routes', there most certainly will involve stubbed
+      Grouping together unrelated routes into a single 'def routes' will result in a bloated and hard to maintain `def routes` file.
-        - Example: `GET and POST /messages` is, at face-value, reasonable for services to keep within the same `def routes`.
+        - Example: `GET and POST /messages` from this chapter's code is, at face-value, reasonable for services to keep within the same `def routes`.
 I say "reasonable" since they both share an underlying "Messages" interface.
         However, adding `POST /login` to a `def routes` that includes `GET and POST /messages` would be a poor choice.
         Given that login and messages are separate domains, they likely require separate interfaces.
 So, if we did group these services together, every time we wrote a test for this `def routes`, we'd have to include an un-used interface for `POST /login` API while testing `GET and POST /messages`.
 This bloat will continue to grow as more unrelated routes are added.
  - Use a middleware for each routes, i.e. don't re-use them across different `def routes` in objects/classes.
-    - Re-using middlewares across routes results in tight coupling across services.
+    - Re-using middlewares across separate `def routes` files can result in tight coupling across services.
 When using a shared middleware, any changes could ripple out and break the other route.
 Tight coupling makes it harder to make precise changes without impacting a good deal of the code-base.
 That slows down development, which makes for a competitive disadvantage.
     - Consequently, I recommend separate AppError sealed trait hierarchies per `def routes`.
         - Although it may result in duplicating code, using a separate error per routes captures all error cases, no more  or less.

 Note that each test creates a local HttpRoutes[IO].
 As a result, they are easy to reason about since there's no shared state.
 Also, there's no risk of changes in one test breaking another.
 The fact that they're separate entirely means that we can run individual tests in parallel.
 Lastly, the `munit-cats-effect` test library handles actual `unsafeRunSync`, namely `IO[A] => A`.

+\newpage